Specialist Library Support

 Please contact us for more details.

 You may also request an appointment at another time by contacting us.

 Examples of research consultation questions

 If you find that these guides are not enough, you may wish to search Library Help for previous asked questions, the Virtual Consultation for previous research enquiries, or our blog Business Research Plus for older posts that go into much more detail.

-Visit the guides homepage for a list of all the guides.
+Visit the list on the Library website for an index of all the guides.
 They are organised into the following topics.

 Business Research Plus is a research blog with two main goals.